Nernar/nernar.github.io/README.md

 ## File structure

-This site is built on Docusaurus and is completely dependent on its structure, and therefore we recommend that you start familiarizing yourself with site files using [Docusaurus guides](https://docusaurus.io/docs/category/guides).
+This site is built on Docusaurus and is completely dependent on its structure, so we recommend that you familiarise yourself with site files using [Docusaurus guides](https://docusaurus.io/docs/category/guides).

-If you're ready to start working on documentation without this or have already studied generator we're using, let's look at what files we'll need.
+If you're ready to start working on documentation without this or have already studied generator we use, let's look at what files we need.

 ### Pages, docs and libraries